AJ1289/Hotel-Recommendation/README.md

 # Hotel-Recommendation
-Hotel recommendation engine using various machine learning algorithm
+Hotel recommendation engine using various machine learning algorithm and a complete visualisation